 I begin each painting with a general drawing followed by layers of detail slowly added.
 Then I develop small sections using thick, textural brushstrokes while often subtracting excess information.
 These areas develop in the same way as my conversation with the subjects in them: there is a central thought that guides the idea, the setting, and the pose.
 I develop other sections by adding symbolic objects as I remember them.
 These areas reflect moments when editing-out is not necessary, where the subjects present themselves spontaneously and without artifice, where the idea and the image build gradually.
 And in other areas still, I improvise by fragmenting forms using impasto-like texture and reorder the appearance of the spaces, adding personal meaning.

-Time and place—living in a rural, somewhat remote mountainous area—have informed this work.
-Those whom I meet speak of an interest to be engaged in culture and politics beyond their immediate locale; a reliance on often unreliable internet and cell towers; suspicion about how to tell which internet sources might troll or manipulate truth; and always pressure—pressure to piece together multiple jobs in order to make ends meet.
-It is evident, too, that there are frictions here that have resulted from acres of poverty with pockets of great wealth, and shifting and aging populations; all of this I express through ordinary objects and people, frayed cuffs and halos of light, non-traditional alignments of the pedestrian and the sublime.
-And through this body of work, I am becoming increasingly aware of the easy assumptions we make about ourselves and others.
+Time and place have informed this work.
+This is my home.
+I live here now.
+The people I paint are my neighbors, family, and friends.
+They speak of concerns about their identities being defined for them; about engaging in culture and politics within and beyond their immediate locale; about relying on unreliable internet and cell phone towers; about their suspicions regarding news sources in general; and about pressure to piece together multiple jobs to earn a living wage.
+It is evident to me that there are frictions here that have resulted from pockets of great wealth within acres of poverty and shifting and aging populations, and all of this I express through ordinary objects and people, frayed cuffs and halos of light, non-traditional alignments of the pedestrian and the sublime.
+If I consider whether or not I have a spiritual practice, I realize it is and always has been when I paint.